openshift-cloud-functions/Documentation/knative-minishift.md

 > **IMPORTANT:** The functionality introduced by  is preview only.
 Red Hat support is not provided, and this release should not be used in a production environment.

-> **NOTE ON INSTALLATION:** All of the required components of Knative on a Minishift cluster, including software dependencies and configurations, can be installed by using the script provided by Red Hat in the OpenShift Cloud Functions `knative-operators` repository.
-The steps for manual installation are also included in this document to provide information about the steps completed by running the script, however the script installation method is recommended.

 ## Prerequisites

 > **IMPORTANT:** You will need cluster administrator privileges to install and use Knative on a Minishift cluster.